septentrio-gnss/uBloxCorrectionsWithSeptentrio/user/README.md

 ## INTRODUCTION

-This documentation is a user implementation guide for integrating PointPerfect correction services into an example system setup based on Mosaic-Go + Raspberry Pi 4.
-The guide to set up this setup is documented in the link below.
-It is a sample guide so that you can implement your own based on this system or other similar systems should you wish to do so.
-On Septentrio's side only tests have been done with this setup.
+This documentation serves as a user implementation guide for integrating PointPerfect correction services into an example system setup based on Mosaic-Go + Raspberry Pi 4.
+The guide for setting up this configuration is documented in the link below.
+It serves as a sample guide for implementing your own setup based on this system or other similar systems if desired.
+Please note that tests have only been conducted with this setup on Septentrio's side.

 <div align="center">